ICDP Scientific Drilling Workshop:

 Participants brought expertise spanning the fields of rock mechanics, hydrogeology, seismology, borehole engineering, geothermal energy engineering, and regional geology of northeastern North America.
 Participants come from several European countries, Japan, China, many parts of the United States, and several disciplines at Cornell University.

 Setting and motivation

-Cornell University is advancing a plan to drill a test geothermal borehole to 4 – 5 km depth, traversing 3 km of lower Paleozoic sedimentary rock and about 1 km of mid- to high-grade Grenville metamorphic basement, at temperatures expected to be less than 120°C. The university seeks to extract geothermal energy for “direct use” to heat campus buildings, thereby to replace fossil fuels.
-A pilot borehole is planned to test reservoir conditions and to minimize risks, both of which require an understanding of the mechanical conditions of the solid rocks and fluids.
+Cornell University is advancing a plan to drill a test geothermal borehole to 2.5 – 5 km depth, traversing 3 km of lower Paleozoic sedimentary rock and 1 to 2 km of mid- to high-grade Grenville metamorphic basement, at temperatures expected to be less than 120°C. The university seeks to extract geothermal energy for “direct use” to heat campus buildings, thereby to replace fossil fuels.
+A pilot borehole should be planned to test reservoir conditions and to minimize risks, both of which require an understanding of the mechanical conditions of the solid rocks and fluids.
 The rock mechanics problem at the core of Cornell’s aspiration not only has numerous societal implications through energy technologies, but also is fundamental to natural earth deformation.
 This “borehole of opportunity” will be suitably located for examination of the variability in mechanical response of heterogeneous, low porosity rocks to stress perturbations caused by fluid circulation, to enable investigation at the spatial scale of the natural variability of lithology, fabric, and inherited fractures.

 2).
 Document the mechanical state and poroelastic properties of variable lithologic categories of mid- to high-grade metamorphic rock and low porosity sedimentary rock under the conditions of pressure manipulation needed to produce geothermal heat